Tokyo Calling—6 Spring Trends Japanese Girls Are Wearing Before French Women

 What struck me most this time wasn’t just how well-dressed everyone was (though they were), but how fresh and intentional it all felt.
 Spring hasn’t just arrived in Tokyo—it’s in full bloom, reflected in unexpected styling moves and accessories that turn even the simplest outfit into something worth photographing.

-I saw subtle nods to preppy classics—reimagined with a distinctly Japanese twist.
-Think ties layered over airy shirts in a way that feels more directional than school uniform.
-Crossbody bags are suddenly brighter, smaller, and slung with a sense of play, often finished with something charmingly extra—a plush charm, a pop of texture, or a mismatched detail you wouldn’t expect.
+I saw subtle nods to preppy classics reimagined with a distinctly Japanese twist.
+Think ties layered over airy shirts in a way that feels more directional than a traditional school uniform.
+Crossbody bags are suddenly brighter, smaller, and slung with a sense of play, often finished with something charmingly extra: a plush charm, a pop of texture, or a mismatched detail you wouldn’t expect.
 The overall effect?
 A kind of curated spontaneity that makes you want to rethink your whole approach to getting dressed.

-Tokyo style has always thrived in the balance between structure and whimsy, but this season, it’s striking a new chord—and it’s one that feels refreshingly wearable.
-Consider this your official heads-up: if you want to be early to spring’s best trends, don’t look to Paris.
+Tokyo style has always thrived in the balance between structure and whimsy, but this season, it’s striking a new chord and feels refreshingly wearable.
+Consider this your official heads-up: If you want to be early to spring’s best trends, don’t look to Paris.
 Tokyo already did it first.

 Bag Charms and Plushies

-Everywhere I turned when I was in Tokyo, I saw an abundance of whimsical, nostalgic bag charms.
-From Hello Kitty plushies to the TikTok-famous Labubu bag charms, Japanese girls knew the most important accessory to finish off their outfit isn't a pair of shoes or a handbag, it's the personality-driven bits and bobs they're attaching to their purse.
+Everywhere I turned in Tokyo, I saw an abundance of whimsical, nostalgic bag charms.
+From Hello Kitty plushies to the TikTok-famous Labubu bag charms, Japanese girls knew the most important accessory to finish off their outfit isn’t a pair of shoes or a handbag—it’s the personality-driven bits and bobs they've attached to their purse.

 Pleated Culottes